 Although the buyers and sellers sign at an agreed-upon price, this price may be renegotiated.
 As we mentioned, the buyer has the funds to bring to closing.
 So option number one is just to keep the price the way it is and enjoy the instant equity.
 But, an option to consider is increasing the sales price to include all (or a portion of) the closing costs.
 Why do this?
 Actually, there are several reasons, including:

-- Keep funds for emergency fund, home improvements, invest, or pay off debt
+- Keep funds for an emergency fund, home improvements, invest, or pay off debt

 For example, assume $6,000 in closing costs and pre-paids.
 Using the purchase price of $200,000 and the appraised value of $210,000, the price could be renegotiated to $206,000 with $6,000 in seller paid closing costs.
 Depending on the interest rate and possible PMI, it’s likely that the monthly payment would increase $25 – $40 per month.
 Ask your loan officer for the exact amount.